-Response: This standard is not applicable.
-No new driveways are proposed and there are no existing or planned streets on adjacent sites.
+Finding: Complies as Proposed.
+No new driveways are proposed and there are no existing or planned streets on adjacent sites to necessitate realignment of the driveways.

 g.
 Development shall be required to provide existing or future connections to adjacent sites through the use of vehicular and pedestrian access easements where applicable.
 Such easements shall be required in addition to applicable street dedications as required in Chapter 12.04.